What is the 'Network accelerator engine' component in Keenetic routers?

 TIP: For more information about the hardware accelerator, see 'System performance settings: zRAM virtual swap file and HWNAT traffic accelerator'.

 SWNAT — software accelerator.
 It is present on all models.
 Speeds up any connection (IPoE, PPPoE, PPTP, L2TP), but can load the router's CPU.

-The two accelerators do not work simultaneously, but alternately (for example, if HWNAT is on and it works for IPoE, SWNAT is inactive at that moment and does not accelerate IPoE; if HWNAT is off, SWNAT is on).
+The two accelerators do not work simultaneously but alternately (for example, if HWNAT is on and works for IPoE, SWNAT is inactive and does not accelerate IPoE; if HWNAT is off, SWNAT is on).
 The software accelerator only works where HWNAT is missing or disabled.